This blog may contain affiliate links. Read our disclosure policy for more info.

 If you are feeling a bit more adventurous, you can take an ATV river tour and drive from San Jose to the coast through rivers, beaches, and even waterfalls.
-Prices start at $149 and they can even pick you up from your hotel.
+Prices start at $179 USD and they can even pick you up from your hotel.
 Check prices and book this tour online here!

 Note: The Crocodile River viewpoint is not far from Jaco, so if you’re planning on staying a few nights in Jaco I would just plan to visit from there as it is more convenient than from San Jose.

 12. Wildlife Rescue Center

 Attention animal lovers!
 A day trip from San Jose to the Toucan Rescue Ranch is an amazing way to see rare wildlife and make a difference by supporting a wildlife rescue center.
 Located about 20 minutes north of San Jose, it is easy to get to and a great place for the whole family.

 You can get there easily by bus or taxi, and since it is very close to San Jose they are also comparable in price.
-You can also book an all-inclusive tour to the ranch that includes both transportation and a ticket to the ranch.
+You can also book an all-inclusive tour to the ranch that includes both transportation and a ticket to the ranch for around $150 USD.

 Reservations are required and there are many different options to choose from.
 You can drink coffee while sitting with sloths, take a classic walk of the ranch, or come at night to learn about nocturnal animals.
-All tickets start at $15 per adult and $7.50 per child.
+All tickets start at $15 USD per adult and $7.50 USD per child.
 They go up from there depending on which tour you reserve.